The spirit of the original owner’s son comforted his parents.

 Leland Stanford, always a mover and a shaker took this request to heart.
 With his wife, Jane, the couple founded Stanford University, starting it as a junior college in 1891 on the land of their Palo Alto Horse Farm.

-Even though their son’s death ended a promising life, they could establish a college where other young men could further their education.
+Even though their son’s death ended a promising life, it led to the building of a college where other young men could further their education.

 Unknown at this time.
-No paranormal investigations have been done here, and the only experience reported is that of young Leland Jr., though religious groups usually don’t report their experiences, keeping it within its organization, and dealing with it themselves if necessary.
+No paranormal investigations have been done here, and the only experience reported is that of young Leland Jr., though religious groups usually don’t report their experiences, preferring to keep them private.
 Time will tell.
-Entities usually will let their presence be known, and personal experiences of staff and visitors/guests will report these happenings if this property is indeed haunted or spiritually supervised.
+Entities usually will let their presence be known, and the personal experiences of staff and visitors/guests will be reported if the property is indeed haunted or spiritually supervised.

-The appearance of young Leland Stanford could’ve been just this incident, appearing for a certain purpose: Comforting his heart-broken father, and giving him an idea to put his grief to work for something positive.
+The appearance of young Leland Stanford Jr. to his father could’ve been the simple purpose of comforting his heart-broken father, and giving him the idea to put his grief to work for something positive.

 Sometimes spirits appear for a specific purpose.

 Renovating a building can stir up paranormal activity.
-This mansion is over 100 years old, and there may be some spirits, who were alive during its long history and are attached to the place, or a piece of furniture/decor in it.
+This mansion is over 100 years old, and there may be some spirits, who were alive during its long history, who are attached to the place, or a piece of furniture/decor in it.

-Buildings that were used by institutions where a lot of people pass through, and where dedicated employees worked, sometimes have spirits not ready to go to the other side because of unsolved issues, or an unwillingness to leave one’s life work.
+Buildings used by institutions, which have seen a lot of people pass through, where dedicated employees work, sometimes have spirits who are not ready to go to the other side because of unsolved issues, or an unwillingness to leave one’s life work.

 802 “N” Street